-If the complainant does not request a hearing, the PHA's disposition of the grievance under the informal settlement process will become final.
-However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the PHA's action in disposing of the complaint in an appropriate judicial proceeding.
+If the complainant does not request a hearing, GHURA's disposition of the grievance under the informal settlement process will become final.
+However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest GHURA's action in disposing of the complaint in an appropriate judicial proceeding.